“Help Me Please – I Can’t Let Go! Digital Detoxing for Lawyers and Judges”

 This program is approved by the State Bar of Texas for a total of 1.0 hour, of which 1.0 credit hour will apply to ethics/professional responsibility credit.
 Texas Course ID Number: 174157830.

 This online program has not been approved for MCLE credit in any other jurisdictions.
-If requested by attendees, CAIL will request accreditation in California, New Mexico, Oklahoma, Pennsylvania and West Virginia.
+If requested by attendees, CAIL will request accreditation in California, New Mexico, Ohio, Oklahoma, Pennsylvania and West Virginia.
 Accreditation has not been sought or approved in these jurisdictions at this time.
 MCLE credit will not be requested in any other jurisdiction.

 Although attendees may be able to request MCLE credit directly in additional jurisdictions, the rules vary in each jurisdiction.
 Certain programs, subjects, and formats may not receive credit in certain jurisdictions and there may be specific rules regarding who may earn credit or the maximum number of credit hours that may be earned with specific formats.
 Please review the MCLE regulations and rules of your jurisdiction and contact your regulatory entity if you have specific questions about the jurisdiction’s MCLE rules.